jhnkb/CSE110-Repo/index.md

 Most recently, I have been tasked by my lab PI to perform analysis on the Socs1 gene (with respect to the addition of Dexamethasone).
 With this work, I have been employing Python libraries such as Numpy and Pandas.
 As part of the analysis, I am also tasked to visualize my results and as such, I have been using visualization libraries such as seabourne and matplotlib in my project.
 This is my favorite part of every project I work on.
 It is very satisfying to watch the data with pretty colors!

-Here is a snippet of the code I wrote for this project:
+Below is a snippet of the code I used to visualize gene expression data:
 ```
 import seaborn as sns
 import matplotlib.pyplot as plt